Example 1: A

 Note that we can use the Interactive

 Graphics Controls at the bottom of the graph window to adjust the

 transparency of the plot areas.
 Also, in the Graph

 Options dialog box - Graph:

-Layout options pane, we can adjust the plot areas gradient
+Layout tab, we can adjust the plot areas gradient or turn the

 Correlation between mean and standard